Language monitors are user-mode DLLs that serve two purposes:

 They add printer control information, such as commands defined by a printer job language, to the data stream.

 Microsoft provides a language monitor, Pjlmon.dll, which supports printer job language (PJL), and provides bidirectional communication for PJL printers.
-This monitor is included in the Microsoft Windows Driver Kit (WDK) as the sample language monitor.
+For more information see, Sample language monitor.

 Customized language monitors can be written to support other job control languages, for unidirectional or bidirectional printers.